What if Indie authors, as a community, developed a method for fair ebook pricing?

 Now tell me how you see your free book.
-How much value does it show?

 What price will Kindle Worlds charge readers for stories?